Bannock is a yeast free bread that can either be fried or baked. It is a staple in the diets of many North American indigenous groups.

 Give it a try.

-- 3 cups of flour or half and half whole wheat and white flour
+- 3 cups flour, or half and half whole wheat and white flour

 - 1 tablespoon baking powder

-Then with your cookie sheet ready put the bannock onto cookie sheet and bake it at 375ºF until it becomes golden brown.
-Spread lard on the bannock when it comes out of the oven to keep it moist and Delicious.
-You will enjoy this bannock and do not worry if does not turn out well practice makes perfect.
+- Then with your cookie sheet ready put the bannock onto cookie sheet and bake it at 375ºF until it becomes golden brown.
+Spread lard on the bannock when it comes out of the oven to keep it moist and delicious.

 Serves about 8.